danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 };
 ```

-Now we can initialize the transcoder client:
+Now initialize the transcoder client:

 ```js
 'use strict';